Asian shares steady as Q1 ends; eyes on Europe, China

 "The composition of inflows, shifting away from long-term capital towards short-dated funds, has increased the vulnerability of the EUR in our view," it said.

-Asian credit markets were weak, with the spread on the iTraxx Asia ex-Japan investment-grade index wider by 5 basis points.
+Asian credit markets were weak, with the spread on the iTraxx Asia ex-Japan investment-grade index wider by 5 basis points early on Friday.